joshuapeek/hockey-data/README.md

 4. Select the "Create" Button to continue, or "Cancel / Back to Teams" to cancel

 #### Editing a Team
+Note that you will not be able to edit any teams or players unless:
+- You were the user who created them, or
+- You are the superadmin who created the program (Joshua Peek)
 1. From the "Teams" page, select "Edit Team" link below the team you'd like to edit
 2. Note that the form contains the existing information, including a note about the team's Conference and Division
 3. Be sure to fill in all required fields on the form as you'd like to adjust them